 Samsung lessons in business management

-Samsung’s recent decision to cease all production and distribution of its flagship Galaxy Note 7 has taken the tech giant out of the business pages and onto the front page.
-This is a great example of commercial, accounting and business related issues, covered during the TPE course, being mirrored in real life by Samsung.
+Samsung’s decision to cease all production and distribution of its flagship Galaxy Note 7 took the the tech giant out of the business pages and onto the front pages.
+This is a great example of commercial, accounting and business related issues, covered during the TPE course, mirrored in real life by Samsung.

 Graham Foster, Lecturer in Business Management: